finnigar/finnigar/README.md

     * In order for the heading to be formatted correctly, you must put a single space after the #'s, then begin typing your heading.
  2. **Bold and _Italic_ Fonts**
     * In your resume, you may wish to emphasise certain parts by using boldface, or using italics.
+    * To use boldface:
-    * To use boldface, put two astericks "*", then begin typing the word. **Do not put a space after the astericks.** Then, type the content you would like in bold, and then put two astericks at the end of the content you would like bolded. **Do not put a space before the astericks at the end.**
+      * Put two astericks ("*"), then begin typing the word or phrase you wish to have bolded. **Do not put a space after the astericks.**
+      * Put two astericks at the end of the last word you would like bolded. **Do not put a space before the last word and the astericks.**
-    * To use _italicized_ font, use the "_" symbol (underscore).
-Put an underscore symbol, then type the content you would like italicized, then put a underscore to end the italicized content. **Similar to with bold, do not put a space after the first underscore or before the last underscore**
+    * To use _italicized_ font:
+      * Use the "_" symbol (underscore).
+      * Put an underscore symbol, then type the content you would like italicized
+      * Put a underscore at the end of the last word you would like to have italicized.
+      * **Similar to with bold, do not put a space after the first underscore or before the last underscore**

  3. **Bulleted and Numbered Lists**
     * To use lists, they must start on a new line.
 Also, each item of the list must start on a new line.